hygraph/hygraph-examples/README.md

-# graphcms-templates
+# GraphCMS Examples
-Templates for GraphCMS projects.
+Example projects to help you get started with GraphCMS.